Thessaloniki Olympic Museum: History

 The communication of Thessaloniki Olympic Museum with the public is achieved through its newsletter and monthly electronic information.
 Moreover, the museum publishes catalogues from its exhibitions and transcripts from its conferences.

-In the course of these ten years, the museum has developed a variety of collaborations with Cultural Institutions and European or International Museums.
+The museum has developed a variety of collaborations with Cultural Institutions and European or International Museums.
 More specifically, Thessaloniki Olympic Museum is member of the International Sport Heritage Association (I.S.H.A.), of International Council of Museums (I.C.O.M.) and from 2007, member of Olympic Museum Network.
 It has also developed international collaborations with representatives of administration of sport cultural heritage of Europe and Balkans that were consummated through memorandums of collaboration.